rottytooth/SchizoJS/readme.md

 Schizo diversifies your JS coding style by applying a random coding standard across your code.
-Not a true obfuscator, Shizo leaves code readable, if rended in an unexpected form.
+Not a true obfuscator, Schizo leaves code readable, if molded into an unexpected form.
 Schizo is a coding anti-style.

 Schizo'd code:
 - uses sometimes tabs, sometimes spaces